- We rounded up five Amazon trends to watch through the rest of the year.

 Amazon Trend #3: Amazon Advertising

-Amazon will net $26.31 billion worldwide and $20.47 billion in the US this year in advertising revenues, we forecast.
+Amazon netted $26.31 billion worldwide and $20.47 billion in the US in 2021 in advertising revenues, per our most recent forecast.
 Amazon ads have been expanding rapidly for years, and growth accelerated recently because of the pandemic and the associated step change in the share of retail transactions conducted online.

 Amazon’s advertising business has several facets: